lusaxweb/vuesax/docs/components/checkbox.md

 ## Change Icon

-There are times when we need to change the internal icon to make a different reference to be in check for it we have the property `vs-icon`
+Sometimes we need to change the internal icon to make a different reference that will be in the checked state.
+For it, we have the property `vs-icon`

 <vuecode md>
 <div slot="demo">